 “When you search for perfection you realize perfection is very subjective.
 Perfection does not exist.
 So what is exciting is not the perfection, it is the search for it; the journey.”

-Executive Chef and Co-Owner of famed New York City restaurant Le Bernardin Eric Ripert recently stopped by ICE’s New York campus to talk about his latest book, "Seafood Simple," his approach to recipe development and advice for students just starting their journey as culinary professionals.
+When Eric Ripert, Executive Chef and Co-Owner of New York City's revered Le Bernardin, spoke to ICE NY students about his book, "Seafood Simple," he shared valuable advice for those just starting their journey toward a culinary profession.

-Chef Ripert and Le Bernardin, the restaurant he’s helmed since 1991, have accumulated a long list of impressive accolades through the years, including seven James Beard Awards, decades worth of recurring four-star reviews in The New York Times while consistently holding three Michelin stars and regularly being named on the World’s 50 Best Restaurants list.
+Chef Ripert and Le Bernardin, the restaurant he’s helmed since 1991, have accumulated a litany of impressive accolades — among these are seven James Beard Awards and numerous four-star reviews in The New York Times — while also maintaining a three Michelin stars-rating and regularly appearing on the World’s 50 Best Restaurants list.

-With that kind of resume, it’s hard to imagine Chef Ripert’s first days as a cook, where he “started in the kitchen at 8 a.m. and by 8:05 had already cut my finger.”
+With that kind of resume, it’s hard to imagine Chef Ripert’s first days as a cook, where he says he “started in the kitchen at 8 a.m. and by 8:05 had already cut [his] finger.”

-Or his being afraid he would be fired after simply being asked to retrieve chervil from the walk-in.
-Having gone to a poorly-funded government culinary school, he had never seen chervil in real life and wasn’t confident he would recognize it.
+Harder still to imagine is his fear of being fired for not knowing what chervil was when he was asked to retrieve it from the walk-in.
+(Having gone to a poorly-funded government culinary school, he had never seen chervil in real life and wasn’t confident he would recognize it.)

-It was the latter example that prompted Chef Ripert to sing the praises of an ICE education, explaining how the hands-on nature was a much more practical education than his own culinary school experience, which he described as “20 students gathered around one rack of lamb.”
+It was the latter example that prompted Chef Ripert to sing the praises of an ICE education, explaining how its hands-on approach to learning was a much more practical education than his own culinary school experience, which he described as “20 students gathered around one rack of lamb.”

-Chef Ripert’s appreciation for an ICE education goes beyond words and into action.
+Chef Ripert’s appreciation for an ICE education goes beyond words, however.
 While on campus, he brought Le Bernardin team members to recruit students and recent graduates.

-There's a legacy of ICE students at Le Bernadin — the current Executive Pastry Chef is none other than ICE graduate (and recent commencement speaker), Orlando Soto.
-Chef Ripert called Soto “the best pastry chef in the galaxy,” a description he also used previously to describe former Executive Pastry Chef at Le Bernardin, and current ICE Creative Director and mentor to Chef Soto, Michael Laiskonis.
+There's a legacy of ICE students at Le Bernadin — the current Executive Pastry Chef is none other than ICE graduate (and 2023 ICE commencement speaker), Orlando Soto.
+Chef Ripert called Soto “the best pastry chef in the galaxy,” a description he also ascribed to former Executive Pastry Chef at Le Bernardin and current ICE Creative Director and mentor to Chef Soto, Michael Laiskonis.

 “We need someone who’s a team player, who’s curious, who's disciplined, who’s clean, who has knowledge," he says.
 "Knowledge comes from experience from schools like here, someone who’s humble and knows how to accept positive criticism and learn.
 Those are the criteria we have.”

-In the same vein, Chef Ripert's advice to graduates just starting out in the industry is all about attitude.
+In the same vein, Chef Ripert's advice to graduates just starting out in the industry is about attitude: “Be ready to work hard, be humble and be curious."

 Chef recalled wisdom passed down from his own mentor at Le Bernardin, Gilbert Le Coze, who once said, “You may be lucky and have good reviews, and you may also have bad reviews.
 If they’re good, read them once and never look at them again; if they’re bad, read them everyday.”

-Though Chef Ripert’s personal ethos is vital to the top-down leadership in a legendary kitchen such as the one at Le Bernardin, he is quick to credit his team and purveyors for delivering the consistency and excellence the restaurant is known for.
+Though Chef Ripert’s ethos is vital to the top-down leadership in a legendary kitchen such as the one at Le Bernardin, he is quick to credit his team and purveyors for delivering the consistency and excellence for which the restaurant is known.

 “The only way to create consistency is to invest in a team, to invest in equipment, to invest in the quality of the products and to create systems that will allow the team to succeed and deliver an experience that is very similar dish after dish, lunch after lunch, dinner after dinner [and] day after day, 365 days a year,” Chef Ripert says.